-They are potential designs for disaster.
-If at all possible, provide a fire-safe zone of at least twenty feet around all tanks.
+Turn off the gas valve before evacuating.
+Propane tanks are potential designs for disaster.
+If at all possible, provide a fire-safe zone of at least twenty feet around all tanks or build a concrete wall within five feet of them and keep the surrounding area free of flammable items.
 This includes all flammable materials inclusive of sheds and homes.